iamkashz/kashz-jewels/README.md

 something from the past.
 I started this mainly to have a wholesome documentation for my OSCP exam.

-I will outrightly say **all the content available is present on the internet**, I just happen to come across them while solving boxes and wanted to have it **organized** to come back to at a later date if I need it _(and I've been using the references a lot)_.
+I will outrightly say **all the content available is present on the internet**, I just happen to come across them while solving boxes and wanted to have it **organized** to come back to at a later date if I need it.
 That's how this book started and has grown overtime.

 Special mention to [HackTricks](https://book.hacktricks.xyz) as some of my pages directly link there for guide which explains way better.